 They Never Have Time For You

+Even with COVID, this is a bumper red flag.
+People will make time for you if they give a fuck.
 If they can only make time to see you for coffee on Tuesday mornings, chances are they are not very invested.
 Here are the cold hard facts: no one is ever too busy.
 If someone wants to see you, they will make time.

 They Only Ask To See You At Night Time After They Have Been Out Drinking

 This one speaks for itself.
 Don’t be the booty call.
 Just don’t do that to yourself.

 They Aren’t Supportive Of You